VaibhavMishra-svg/bookish-parakeet/README.md

 # bookish-parakeet

-This is a set of basic HTML programs like age calculation in days, even or odd age, creation of to do list, etc with Javascript and CSS.
+A set of basic HTML programs like age calculation in days, even or odd age, creation of to do list, etc with Javascript and CSS.